 Why Do We Celebrate Memorial Day?

-It’s a public holiday which marks back to the post-Civil War era.
+It’s a public holiday that marks back to the post-Civil War era.
 A Union veteran organization, the Grand Army of the Republic (GAR), created Decoration Day.

 The idea was to decorate graves of the war dead with flowers.
 The day was to be observed on May 30 since flowers all over the country should be in bloom at that time.